Skip to main content Skip to navigation

 What is Engagement?

-Engagement (also referred to as ‘public’ and ‘community’ engagement) is about people inside universities interacting with those outside universities to share knowledge and research, collaborate on ideas, co-produce new approaches and enable curiosity, exploration and conversation.
-Through it everyone gains valuable interactions and insights, in turn contributing to societal development and progress.
+Engagement (also referred to as public engagement) is a term that describes how people working and studying at universities interact with external publics/partners to share knowledge, research and expertise; foster collaboration on new ideas; or collectively co-produce new research, or new ways of working.
+Its aim is to create spaces that enable curiosity, exploration and conversation for a broad cross section of society.
+Through these interactions everyone gains valuable insights, in turn contributing to societal development and progress.

 The WIE Mission